Oude Compagnie: History

 According to a contemporary, "people sailed each other's money out of the purse and the shoes off their feet".
-A total of fifteen expeditions were sent out between 1594 and 1601 in which 65 ships took part, including four ships of the "First Dutch Expedition to East Indies", and excluding the three barre and failed trips through the North Cape.
+A total of fifteen expeditions were sent out between 1594 and 1601 in which 65 ships took part, including four ships of the First Dutch Expedition to East Indies, and excluding the three barre and failed trips through the North Cape.

 Expeditions Old Company

 The Second Expedition

-The old company organized a first expedition on 1 May 1598, also known as The Second Expedition.
+The Old Company organized a first expedition on 1 May 1598, also known as The Second Expedition.
 The fleet of eight ships sailed under the command of Admiral Jacob Cornelisz van Neck.
 The other commanders were Wybrand van Warwijck (vice admiral) and Jacob van Heemskerck.
 This trip was extremely successful.
-The first four ships (the 'Mauritius', 'Overijssel', 'Friesland' and 'Hollandia') returned safely from Bantam loaded with spices.
+The first four ships (Mauritius, Overijssel, Friesland and Hollandia) returned safely from Bantam loaded with spices.
 The other ships had sailed on to the Moluccas.
-The 'Amsterdam' and 'Utrecht' called at Celebes, Ambon and Ternate and returned fully loaded in August 1600.
-The 'Zeeland' and 'Gelderland' went to Banda; they arrived back in the fatherland on 19 May 1600 with nuts, mace and cloves.
+Amsterdam and Utrecht called at Celebes, Ambon and Ternate and returned fully loaded in August 1600.
+Zeeland and Gelderland went to Banda; they arrived back in the Netherlands on 19 May 1600 with nuts, mace and cloves.